Find Affordable College Courses

 26 Yearly Graduations

 Brooklyn College is the 16th most popular school in the nation for students seeking a master's degree in film.
 Each year, around 17,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 26 people received their master's degree in film from Brooklyn College.
-Of these students, 46% were women and 50% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 26 people received their master's degree in film from Brooklyn College.
+About 48% of this group were women, and 52% were students from an underrepresented racial-ethnic group.
+Brooklyn College film graduates who receive their master's degree go on to jobs earning a median salary of $31,087.

 #17